Network Inspection for Detecting Strategic Attacks: Introduction

-Our equilibrium analysis in Section \ref{general} consists of first studying useful structural properties that are satisfied by all Nash equilibria of the defender-attacker game.
+Our approach to solve the problem $(\mathcal{P})$ involves analyzing the equilibrium properties of a zero-sum game, denoted $\Gamma$, where the defender (resp. attacker) seeks to minimize (resp. maximize) the expected number of undetected attacks (Proposition~\ref{Eq_P}).
+However, the sets of players' actions in $\Gamma$ grow combinatorially with the size of the network, thus making the equilibrium computation challenging in itself.
+In Section \ref{general}, we derive structural properties that are satisfied by all Nash equilibria of $\Gamma$.
 We present these properties for the most conservative case when the attacker has the ability to spread her attacks across the network.
-In particular, we show that in any equilibrium, both players must randomize their actions and use all available resources, and every network component must be monitored with positive probability (Propositions \ref{all_resources}-\ref{all_edges}).
-Importantly, while these are game-theoretic results, their proofs also rely on the properties of the detection function, as well as MSCs and MSPs which respectively capture the ``coverage'' and ``spread'' of the network.
+In particular, we show that in any equilibrium of $\Gamma$, both players must randomize their actions and use all available resources, and every network component must be monitored with positive probability (Theorem \ref{all_resources} and Proposition \ref{all_edges}).
+Additionally, we prove the important, and rather surprising property, that the expected detection rate and the inspection strategies in equilibrium do not depend on the attacker's number of resources (Theorem \ref{Constant}).
+This implies that the defender does not need to know precisely the amount of attack resources in order to monitor the network.
+The proofs of these game-theoretic results rely on linear programming duality in zero-sum games, submodularity of the detection function, as well as the minimum set cover (MSC) and maximum set packing (MSP) problems, which respectively capture the ``coverage'' and ``spread'' of the network.

-These properties enable us to derive lower and upper bounds on the expected detection rate in equilibrium in terms of both players' available resources, and the optimal values of the MSC and MSP problems (Theorem \ref{bounds_game}).
+Our equilibrium analysis leads to a novel approach to solve the inspection problem $(\mathcal{P})$.
+Firstly, we obtain lower and upper bounds on the \rev{optimal} expected detection rate in terms of the number of available detectors, and the optimal values of the MSC and MSP problems.
 A preliminary and specialized version of this result was presented in \cite{7852316}.
-Moreover, using solutions of MSC and MSP problems, we construct a strategy profile that not only is an $\epsilon-$Nash equilibrium, but also provides each player a payoff that is $\epsilon-$close to the payoff they would get in any Nash equilibrium (Theorem \ref{MSC-MSP-eNE}).
-Theorems \ref{bounds_game} and \ref{MSC-MSP-eNE} are then used to derive an approximate solution to the problem $(\mathcal{P})$, with guarantees on the detection performance and the corresponding optimality gap (Proposition~\ref{Prop_interim} in Section~\ref{sec:Answer}).
-It turns out that our solution is optimal for the special case when the MSCs and MSPs are of same size.
+Furthermore, we construct an inspection strategy that randomizes the positioning of detectors over an MSC, and derive guarantees on the resulting expected detection performance.
+This provides us with an approximate solution to $(\mathcal{P})$ and optimality gap that can be computed by solving the MSC and MSP problems.
+It turns out this solution is optimal for the special case when the MSCs and MSPs are of same size.
+Secondly, a consequence of the equilibrium properties is that a column generation-based procedure can be used to iteratively improve our MSC/MSP-based solution to optimality.